Photo-$z$ Estimation with Normalizing Flow

-Here we compare our results against the cGAN and MDN results from \citet{Garcia-Fernandez2025}.
-To do so, we apply our method to the same dataset provided by \citet{Garcia-Fernandez2025}, which can be downloaded alongside with the cGAN code.
+Here, we compare our results against the cGAN and MDN results from \citet{Garcia-Fernandez2025}.
+To do so, we apply our method to the same dataset provided by \citet{Garcia-Fernandez2025}, which can be downloaded alongside the cGAN code.
 The dataset is a subset of the DES Y1 galaxies \citep{Drlica-Wagner_etal2018}.
 Only galaxies in Stripe 82 region with the associated spec-$z$ from SDSS falling in $0<z_{\rm spec} < 0.8$ are selected.
 The redshift distribution of this galaxy sample is shown in Fig.~\ref{fig:CGAN_specz_dist}.
-This dataset contains $griz$ bands magnitude only, and in particular no error bars for the magnitudes are provided.
-Thus in our NF runs, we only use the fluxes and colors computed from these magnitudes.
+This dataset contains $griz$ bands magnitude only, and in particular, no error bars for the magnitudes are provided.
+Thus, in our NF runs, we only use the fluxes and colors computed from these magnitudes.

 In Fig.~\ref{fig:cGAN_bias_eta_sigma}, we plot the bias, $\eta$, and $\snmad $ from different algorithms.
 The cGAN and MDN results are extracted from \citet{Garcia-Fernandez2025} directly.
-Note that following \citet{Garcia-Fernandez2025}, the bias is defined as the mean of $ \Delta z $ rather than its median. cINN and cNSF perform similarly well, and are better than cGAN and MDN when all the metrics are taken into account.
-The cGAN fairs the worst in all the metrics.
+Note that, following \citet{Garcia-Fernandez2025}, the bias is defined as the mean of $ \Delta z $ rather than its median. cINN and cNSF perform similarly well, and are better than cGAN and MDN when all the metrics are taken into account.
+The cGAN fares the worst in all the metrics.
 Although MDN yields competitive bias and $ \eta $, its $\snmad$ is substantially higher than the NF results.